Bersella-AI/DebateTimer-Arduino/README.md

   + The third button (yet to be used), paired with a diode & a capacitor
   + ...and *MORE* wires

-The LEDs and the buzzer provide a better experience of time notification:
+The LEDs and the buzzer provide a better experience to prompt the time keeper more intuitively:

   * Once starting the speech, the light corresponding to current side will turn *green*;
   * When the time remains just below 30 seconds, it turns *yellow*;